 Over the last few months, US businesses have become increasingly affected by the new phenomenon, ‘quiet quitting’.
 Currently the hottest labour narrative, ‘quiet quitting,’ is an act of work-to-rule, with young professionals performing the basics of their job role, ensuring that they bring no further initiative or betterment to the position.
 In the US especially, employers have found that 52% of young professionals have a taken to vow to ‘act their wage’ and simply do the bare minimum instead of going the extra mile.

 What’s driving this phenomenon?
 Research shows that the root cause comes from the workplace:

 According to a new poll from recruiter Robert Walters, over half of white-collar workers in the US under the age of 30yrs have stated that they only intend to do the ‘bare minimum’ of their job description if their pay or progression remains unchanged.

-Chris Hickey, CEO at Robert Walters North America expands on his findings in Fortune, “This behaviour isn’t something entirely new, there have always been less motivated individuals in the workplace.
+Peter Milne, Managing Director at Robert Walters North America expands on his findings in Fortune, “This behaviour isn’t something entirely new, there have always been less motivated individuals in the workplace.
 However, the real concern here is that unlike those few employees who tend to consciously be less productive at work, ‘quiet quitting’ is often a subconscious act borne out of frustrations toward the workplace.

 “It is easy for managers to pull their employees up on lack of productivity, but unless they get to the bottom of the ‘why’ their motivation has dropped, then quiet quitting could well become a silent movement that has a damaging effect on businesses productivity and profitability.”